-My wife Paula and I moved to York about 5 years ago.
+My wife Paula and I moved to York over 5 years ago.
 I had long retired from teaching Theatre Design at Nottingham and finished doing my own designing and making; my free-lance work had been a mixture of making props and puppets and designing baroque operas, many for the English touring company Opera Restor’d.

 And I’m still looking for the next ‘little books’ (which are not for sale), some of which can be seen here, as Flip-Books.

 However, nearly all the work shown here is for sale and anyone interested in any of it can email me, or better still, just press the PayPal button.